 From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor or NUPMIFA requires the Organization to retain as a fund of perpetual duration.
-There was a fund deficiency of \$813 as of June 30, 2015.
+There were no fund deficiencies as of June 30, 2017.